 You will have higher self-esteem.

 You got it right; those who own a pet have higher self-esteem.
-Taking care of a defenceless being in need of your attention will make you more confident.
+Taking care of a defenceless being needing your attention will make you more confident.
 You will be proud of the sense of protection you can convey, which will thus lower your stress levels.
 Petting and cuddling your four-legged friend will release oxytocin, the happy hormone.

 You become more empathetic.

-Your trusted friend will enable you to train that skill that leads to understanding without speaking, understanding the other person’s needs and feeling satisfied in caring for someone.
-This skill will be handy to you in improving the quality of your relationships.
+Your trusted friend will enable you to train the skill that leads to understanding without speaking, understanding the other person’s needs, and feeling satisfied in caring for someone.
+This skill will be handy for improving the quality of your relationships.

 You will no longer suffer loneliness.